Lessons in Law 9: Crack Hill

 (On the eve of the sesquicentennial of Ohio’s Statehood in 1953 it was discovered that while the Ohio constitution had been ratified, the territory of Ohio was never formally admitted to the union.
 President Eisenhower made a joke about Ohio state officials drawing salaries under false pretenses and then had congress RETROACTIVELY ratify Ohio’s statehood.)

-“Thomas Jefferson described them [ex post facto laws] as ‘equally unjust in civil as in criminal cases.’
+In its purity the principle holds in criminal law only, but such a construction may be argued to be unconstitutional indeed: “Thomas Jefferson described them [ex post facto laws] as ‘equally unjust in civil as in criminal cases.’
 Over the years, however, when deciding ex post facto cases, the United States Supreme Court has referred repeatedly to its ruling in Calder v.
 Bull, in which Justice Samuel Chase held that the prohibition applied only to criminal matters, not civil matters, and established four categories of unconstitutional ex post facto laws.”
-(Wikipedia)
+(Wikipedia) Like Jefferson I see no reason why the principle should be limited to criminal law, because even if ignoring the principle must be particularly dramatic in criminal law it doesn’t mean such neglect is benign in other legal domains.

 *